nutellayan/cwWorld/use-cases/use-case-17.md

-# USE CASE: 17 Access Population Information for a Specific Region
+# USE CASE: 17 Report listing all capital cities in the world organized by population size

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee, I need to access the population information for a particular region.
-This will enable me to gather demographic insights and perform analyses related to the population distribution within specific regions.
+*As an employee, I want to generate a report listing all capital cities in the world organized by population size.*

 ### Scope